callei/Dotfiles/README.md

 Parts of the code are based on work from other projects on GitHub.
 See individual files for details and original sources.

 - [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html)

-If you use code from other GPL projects, you must credit the original authors and include this license.

 Also, special thanks to Stephan Raabe and the ml4w dotfiles: https://github.com/mylinuxforwork/dotfiles